 In This Article

 This new addition to the body contouring family was FDA-approved in 2017 and developed by Cynosure, Inc, which is a division of Hologic, a trailblazing cosmetic pharmaceutical company that’s leading the way in beauty aesthetics.
 According to the Dermatology Times, SculpSure can be applied to a person’s submental area (the area underneath your chin), abdomen, flanks, back, and inner or outer thighs.
-Though SculpSure is relatively new to the game, celebrities love it for red carpet appearances.
-E!
-News reports that Lance Bass, Jackie Cruz, and Kyle Richards are a few vocal fans of the treatment.
+Celebrities love it for red carpet appearances.
 More recently, Brooke Shields joins the list of SculpSure’s high-end clientele with a series of endorsements on the SculpSure Instagram page.

 Below, we break down the nitty-gritty and everything to know before scheduling your first SculpSure appointment.